 The Company accounts for income taxes using an asset and liability method.
 Under this method, deferred tax assets and liabilities are recognized for the tax effect of differences between the financial statement and tax basis of assets and liabilities.
-Accordingly, as of March 31, 2003, the Company has recorded a net deferred tax asset of \$7.1 million resulting from temporary differences in bases of assets and liabilities.
+Accordingly, as of June 30, 2003, the Company has recorded a net deferred tax asset of \$6.7 million resulting from temporary differences in bases of assets and liabilities.
 This deferred tax asset results primarily from inventory reserves and certain expense accruals, which are not currently deductible for income tax purposes.

 In accordance with the current taxation policies of the People's Republic of China ("PRC"), Diodes-China was granted preferential tax treatment for the years ended December 31, 1999 through 2003.
 Earnings were subject to 0% tax rates in 1999 and 2000.
 Earnings in 2001, 2002 and 2003 are subject to tax of 12% (one half the normal central government tax rate), and at normal rates thereafter.
 Earnings of Diodes-China are also subject to tax of 3% by the local taxing authority in Shanghai.
-The local taxing authority waived this tax in 2001, 2002 and in the first quarter of 2003, and current indications are that the local tax will be waived for the remainder of 2003.
+The local taxing authority waived this tax in 2001, 2002 and for the first six months of 2003.

-Earnings of Diodes-Taiwan are currently subject to a tax rate of 35%, which is comparable to the U.S. Federal tax rate for C corporations.
+Earnings of Diodes-Taiwan $\,$ are currently subject to a tax rate of 35%, which is comparable to the U.S. Federal tax rate for C corporations.